The randomized local computation complexity of the Lov\'asz local lemma: The Lower Bound for Sinkless Orientation

 \section{The $\Omega(\log n)$ \volume Lower Bound for Sinkless Orientation}

-In this section, we prove the first, lower bound, part of \cref{thm:lll}.
+In this section, we prove the lower bound of \cref{thm:lll}.
 We prove it by providing the respective lower bound for the Sinkless Orientation problem (\cref{def:sinkless_orientation}) on trees.

-\begin{theorem} There is no randomized LCA algorithm with $o(\log n)$ probes for the problem of Sinkless Orientation or $\Delta$-coloring, even if the input graph is a tree with a precomputed $\Delta$-edge coloring.
+\begin{theorem} There is no randomized LCA algorithm with probe complexity $o(\log n)$ for the problem of Sinkless Orientation or $\Delta$-coloring, even if the input graph is a tree with a precomputed $\Delta$-edge coloring.
 In particular, the \lca complexity of LLL is $\Omega(\log n)$, even in the regime $p \le 2^{-\Delta}$. \end{theorem}

 The general idea of the proof is the same as in \cref{subsec:volume_speedup}: we want to derandomize the assumed $o(\log n)$-probe randomized algorithm for Sinkless Orientation to a deterministic $o( n)$-probe \volume algorithm, this time restricting what constitutes a valid ID assignment.
 We then reduce the problem of showing that such a \volume algorithm does not exist to the problem of showing that there does not exist a nontrivial deterministic \local algorithm for Sinkless Orientation.
 We will explain later in more detail what we mean by nontrivial.
 Finally, we conclude the proof by showing that such a \local algorithm does not exist.